Characters of the StarCraft series: Cerebrates

-The second most prominent cerebrate is Zasz, a clever but somewhat questioning leader who commands the first strike Garm Brood.
+Another prominent cerebrate is Zasz, a clever but somewhat questioning leader who commands the first strike Garm Brood.
 Kerrigan often argues with Zasz over her impulsive and seemingly rebellious actions; despite the Overmind's confidence that Kerrigan is loyal, Zasz remains suspicious.
 However, while Tassadar distracts the attention of Kerrigan's forces, Zasz is assassinated by Zeratul.
 Its death gives the Overmind and Zeratul a temporary mental link, allowing the Overmind to find Aiur and Zeratul to learn the origins of the Zerg.
 Zasz's final words to Kerrigan proclaim her to be "the doom of us all"; following Kerrigan's rise to power at the culmination of Brood War, Zasz is seemingly proven correct.
-Ironically, Zeratul's connection with the Overmind following Zasz's death reveals Kerrigan to be the only hope of resisting the eradication of all life by the Xel'naga Amon.
+Ironically, Zeratul's connection with the Overmind, formed after he personally slew Zasz, reveals Kerrigan to be the only hope of resisting the eradication of all life by the Xel'naga Amon.

-Other cerebrates

 Various other cerebrates are also featured throughout the series, though following the death of the second Overmind, Metzen explained that all remaining extant cerebrates died, as they were not designed to live without their creator or killed by Kerrigan herself and absorbing their warriors to her side.
 The pirate Alan Schezar used a khaydarin crystal to control a cerebrate and its brood.
 Ulrezaj also used khaydarin crystals to achieve similar result.

-Queen of Blades' Zerg Swarm

-The Swarm was reunited under Kerrigan at the end of the Brood War.
-The cerebrates were eliminated from the Swarm but broods such as the Char Brood remained.

-Between the end of the Brood War and Kerrigan's defeat on Char, Kerrigan created numerous broodmothers, each of which would lead a brood.
-The queens were ordered to evolve and only submit to the will of the strongest leader, which became a problem upon Kerrigan's defeat.
-The brood mothers scattered their broods.
-Kerrigan was forced to follow and attempt to subdue them.
-Following the eradication of the last cerebrates in Brood War, Kerrigan creates powerful and intelligent broodmothers to fulfill their role in the Swarm.
-Kerrigan commanded the broodmothers "to fight, to conquer, to be strong, and to lead by force of will."
-Through decentralizing command hierarchy, Kerrigan ensured that the Zerg Swarm could function without leadership.
-The strongest of these Zerg broods, The Zagara Brood, was led by Zagara.
-Following Kerrigan's defeat and de-infestation on Char, the Zagara brood remained there, seeking large egg piles in an acid marsh.
-Despite General Horace Warfield's extermination campaign against the Zerg remaining on the planet, the brood thrived while all others perished.
-Its prosperity was interrupted, however, when Kerrigan returned to Char and subjugated Zagara, thereby putting the brood under Kerrigan's control.